MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 **When you have a subscription that includes classification, labeling, and protection (Azure Information Protection P1 or P2):**

-- Rights Management templates that are not linked to labels for your tenant are displayed in the **Templates** section after the labels in the **Azure Information Protection - Global policy** blade.
+- Rights Management templates that are not integrated with your labels for your tenant are displayed in the **Templates** section after the labels in the **Azure Information Protection - Global policy** blade.
 You can convert these templates to labels, or you can continue to manage them as separate templates and link to them when you configure protection for your labels.

 **When you have a subscription that includes protection only (an Office 365 subscription that includes the Azure Rights Management service):**